Urban microclimate simulation explained

 The many functions of trees in urban microclimate

 Trees fulfill a number of important functions in urban microclimate.
-First, they create shade - sun rays generate heat where they hit a surface, when they do so at a height above pedestrian level, this heat is kept away from where it would impact negatively on the perceived temperature.
+First, they create shade - sun rays generate heat where they hit a surface, and when they do so at a height above pedestrian level, this heat is kept away from where it would negatively impact the perceived temperature.
 Because of this heat, trees need to evaporate water to stay cool, the same strategy that the human body uses to cool down.
 This also cools down the air surrounding the trees, which helps to lower the air temperature on hot days.

 Lastly, trees also direct and reduce wind flow.
 The flow is slowed down by the leaves, which helps to keep cool air from being blown away immediately.
-This is one of the reasons, why a whole tree canopy is much more effective at cooling than a single tree.
-Depending on their shape, trees have another benefit on hot summer days: they increase wind flow at pedestrian level, generating a cooling breze.
+This is one of the reasons why a whole tree canopy is much more effective at cooling than a single tree.
+Depending on their shape, trees have another benefit on hot summer days: they increase wind flow at pedestrian level, generating a cooling breeze.
 Air is pushed aside by the crown of the tree, which results in higher wind velocity under the tree, which makes people feel cooler2.

 Free, evaporative cooling

 As long as there is moisture in the ground3, all plants evaporate water to cool themselves - and the surrounding air - by evapotranspiration.
 We are using tried and tested values from scientific literature and agricultural experience to set the factors for evapotranspiration.
 Saturation of the air also plays a role - the closer the air is to 100% relative moisture, the less a plant will evapotranspirate and the cooling effect becomes smaller, even if there is plenty of water to evaporate.